Rleit/Birthday-Cakes/README.md

 Since I wanted to save time instead of learning something new with this task, I went back to what felt most comfortable, which is GraphQL API server with Apollo Server + Express.

-This API is aimed at the [Doorstep Birthday Cakes API documentation](https://doorstepbirthdaycakes.docs.apiary.io/), and its mock servers at [https://api.cakery.dev/api-docs/](https://api.cakery.dev/api-docs/) were missing reservations and deliveries to the same spec as on the original documentation.
+This API is aimed at the [Doorstep Birthday Cakes API documentation](https://doorstepbirthdaycakes.docs.apiary.io/), and its mock servers.
+The cakery.dev [https://api.cakery.dev/api-docs/](https://api.cakery.dev/api-docs/) were missing reservations and deliveries to the same spec as on the original documentation.

 To not spend hours on this, I focused on file structure organization and not the utilities to make the "getCakery" and "postCakery" dynamic.